Meeting local housing needs

 We will counter this decision by:

 - Requiring all new homes to be zero net carbon to address the climate emergency and help lift people out of fuel poverty.

 - Campaigning for a national programme to bring all existing homes up to the same standard by 2035.

 Although the 2017 Homelessness Reduction Act placed a duty of prevention on local authorities, rough sleeping is on the rise in Wiltshire and vulnerable groups face huge difficulties getting on the housing ladder.

-- Ensure adequate supported accommodation is available to provide pathways out of rough sleeping in each of the four former districts of the Wiltshire Council area
+- Providing sufficient supported accommodation is available to provide pathways out of rough sleeping in each of the four former districts of the Wiltshire Council area.

-- Ensure that a coordinated approach is taken to get the necessary support in place to prepare rough sleepers for moving into permanent accommodation through the ‘Housing First’ model
+- Ensuring that a coordinated approach is taken to get the necessary support in place to prepare rough sleepers for moving into permanent accommodation through the “Housing First” model.

-- Implement best practice homelessness prevention in the county based on a framework of early identification, pre-crisis intervention and preventing recurring homeslessness.
+- Implementing best practice homelessness prevention in the county based on a framework of early identification, pre-crisis intervention and actions to prevent recurring homelessness.